OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-32.md

 For their rock is not as our Rock; our enemies themselves being judges.

 ## Deuteronomy 32:32
-For their vine is from the vine of Sodom and from the fields of Gomorrah; their grapes are grapes of poison, their clusters are bitter.
+For their vine is from the vine of Sodom and from the fields of Gomorrah; their grapes are like poison, their clusters are bitter.

 ## Deuteronomy 32:33
 Their wine is like the poison of serpents and the cruel venom of asps.